About EBS

 Quality assessment

-• In 2019, EBS passed the quality assessment of study programme group in Doctoral studies, issued by the Estonian Quality Agency for Higher and and Vocational Education.
+• In 2019, EBS passed the quality assessment of study programme group in Doctoral studies, issued by the Estonian Quality Agency for Higher and Vocational Education.
 See the reports here

 Doctoral studies